 Throughout the season, BBOWS hosts ongoing training sessions in each sport and these meetings are mandatory for officials.

-There is a $175 fee which includes training fees, first year dues, and MPSSAA insurance coverage.
+There is a $175 fee which includes training fees, first year dues.
+Officials are required to register with Dragonfly to obtain MPSSAA insurance coverage.
 In addition, officials are responsible for purchasing the appropriate uniform and whistles/cards.

 Are you interested in more information about officiating a specific sport at the high school level?

 Ok, click on the sport's link to the right.